suoglu/Queue-Management-System/README.md

 **Important note:** System is desgined and tested for 100MHz clock frequency, for other clock frequencies files [`Counters.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/Counters.v) and [`ssd.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/ssd.v) should be edited as commented.

-**Important note:** In the Reference Manual pin numbers for seven segment displays are assigned wrong.
+**Important note:** In the Reference Manual, pin numbers for seven segment displays are assigned wrong.
 (At least this was the case for me).
-A fixed it by reversing assignment order. (e.g. in Reference Manual a assigned to W7 and g assigned to U7 how ever at [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc) a assigned to U7 and g assigned to W7)
+I fixed it by reversing assignment order. (e.g. in the Reference Manual 'a' is assigned to W7 and 'g' is assigned to U7 how ever at [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc) 'a' is assigned to U7 and 'g' is assigned to W7)

 ---

 ### Extra Notes
 * Files [`ssd.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/ssd.v) and [`debouncer.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/debouncer.v) provided by the instructor
-* Last working simulation date: Feb 4th, 2017
+* Last stable simulation date: Feb 4th, 2017
-* Last working test date: Feb 5th, 2017
+* Last stable test date: Feb 5th, 2017
 * For any questions or suggestions you can contact me at yigitsuoglu@sabanciuniv.edu